utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 Some specifics:

-- You need at list four of the six data points (or alternatives you've found) in your story.
+- You need at least four of the six data points (or alternatives you've found) in your story.
 - Five to six paragraphs is sufficient length if your data points are explained well.
 You can write more if you like, but make sure you have the data points.
 - Again, you can have a personal flavor to this, but don't forget the data.
 That's what I'm grading.